sarojbelbase/alamari/README.md

 >>> import alamari
 ```

 ANS: Glad you thought.
-You get this beautifully named package called `alamari`.
+First of all, you get this beautifully named package called `alamari`.
 Isn't this word beautiful?
-Just think about it, you get to import this beautifully-named-and-thought-out package inside your side projects.
+Just think about it, you get to import this package inside your side projects.
 Now you maybe wondering, how did this guy knows about my 213th side project?
-Well, this is due to this package which has `telemetry` installed by default.
-It tracks user when they install this package.
+Because this package which has `telemetry` installed by default.
+It tracks any developer when they install this beautifully-named-and-thought-out package.
 I know I'm getting nowhere here, actually that's how is this package, it lets you nowhere (just kidding).
-Skip to the next question.
+Skip to the next line.

 ```python